mjpitz/rpi-cloud-init/README.md

 ## 7 - Setup GitOps

-I use gitops to configure common elements for each kubernetes cluster.
+I use gitops to configure common elements across all my clusters.
 This script sets up the fluxcd namespace with two processes: flux and helm-operator.
 The helm-operator makes deploying Helm charts to kubernetes easy using Custom Resource Definitions.
-Flux is a GitOps operator that makes managing declarative deployments easy.
+Flux is a GitOps controller that makes managing declarative deployments easy.

 ```bash
 $ ./gitops/up.sh